Consultation Paper on the Pricing Framework for Australian Residential Aged Care Services 2026–27

 Residents can pay a lump sum for their accommodation in the form of a refundable accommodation deposit (RAD), which provides a significant source of funding for capital investment and acts as an interest free loan to providers.
 Providers must refund the balance of the RAD when the resident leaves care.

-More information about accommodation payments and contributions for residential aged care can be found on the Department of Health and Aged Care website.
+More information about accommodation payments and contributions for residential aged care can be found on the Department of Health, Disability and Ageing website.

 On 1 January 2025, the maximum accommodation payment amount that residents can be charged as a RAD without approval from IHACPA increased from $550,000 to $750,000.
-This amount will be indexed to the Consumer Price Index (CPI) annually from 1 July 2025.
+This amount is indexed to the Consumer Price Index (CPI) annually from 1 July 2025.

 Legislation